jaysonv/skills/README.md

 # Job Skill Reporter
-Scrapes Job Websites to help determine skill demand This is a personal project that I'd like to morph into something useful for the general public.
+Scrapes Job Websites to help determine skill demand.
+This is a personal project that I'd like to morph into something useful for the general public.

 ## Goals: